mmailhos/cpu-bitcoin-miner/README.md

 ## Motivation

-This project is for **educational** purpose at start for a deep and better understanding of Bitcoin _under the hood_ as well as the discovery of Golang.
+This project is for **educational** purpose at start for a deep and better understanding of Bitcoin _under the hood_ as well as the discovery of Go (a LOT of things can be improved ;)

 ## Install & Run
 After cloning this repo, get the information that you need from your BitCoin Core Client and set your own configuration in config.json: